hepix-virtualisation/vmcaster/README.md

 * VMCASTER_RDBMS

-Sqllight based connection string, This defaults to 'sqlite:///vmcaster.db'.
+SQLite based connection string, This defaults to 'sqlite:///vmcaster.db'.
-This URL refers to the current working directory, to use an absolute path with Sqlight, add an extra slash to the URL like syntax.
+This URL refers to the current working directory, to use an absolute path with SQLite, add an extra slash to the URL like syntax.

 * VMCASTER_LOG_CONF